 The benefit of insight grids is that the depth of conversation can be flexible.
 You can also make the grids anonymous to encourage open and honest conversation.

-For examples of how you can structure your insight grids, see Appendix 3 in our 'Section 2 Templates: Gathering Qualitative Insight' document.
-This includes blank templates that you can print out and use, and examples of insight grids being used in practice:
+See Appendix 3 for examples of how you can structure your insight grids.
+This includes blank templates and examples of insight grids being used in practice.